+[Regulation 23 amended: SL 2021/218 r.
+12.]

 24. Reporting of notifiable incidents

 (1) Unless the network operator has notified the Director under regulation 23(4) that the network operator is satisfied that the incident is not a notifiable incident, the network operator must —